 8. The next step is to sew pom-pom trims around the outer edges.
 First I tried to use fabric glue to attach the trims but I didn’t like how it works because the trims were too narrow.
 So I started to sew them by hand and it worked really nicely.

 I placed the trims on both sides of the pillow to cover seam allowances in between the trims.

 9. And the last step is to make the middle circles for the pillow.

-Cut 4 pieces using the bigger circle with diameter 5 ½ inches.
+Cut 4 pieces using the bigger circle with a diameter of 5 ½ inches.
 Sew each 2 pieces right sides together leaving a small opening for turning.
-Seam allowances are ⅜ in in this case.
-Fill this circles with a small amount of fiber and hand sew the openings.
-Attach this small circles with fabric glue first and after that hand sew them in place.
+Seam allowances are ⅜ inches in this case.
+Fill these circles with a small amount of fiber and hand sew the openings.
+Attach these small circles with fabric glue first and after that hand sew them in place.